-- Choose Reports > Error Log. - Set the date range for the report in the Start Date and End Date fields.
-Click each component of the default date (month, day, year, hour, minute, second) to select it, and then click the up and down arrows to reach the desired number. - You can limit the data that the report will contain by entering additional parameters in the Message, Username, and User IP address fields.
+- 1. Choose Reports > Error Log. - 2.
+Set the date range for the report in the Start Date and Time and End Date and Time fields.
+Click each component of the default date (month, day, year, hour, minute) to select it, and then click the up and down arrows to reach the desired number. - 3.
+You can limit the data that the report will contain by entering additional parameters in the Message, Username, and User IP address fields.
 Wildcards are accepted in these fields. - To limit the report by the message text associated with an activity, type the text in the Message field. - To limit the report to a particular user's activities, type the user's username in the Username field. - To limit the report to a particular IP address's activities, type the user's IP address in the User IP address field. - 4.
+In the Entries to Display field, select the number of entries to display in the report screen.

-Click Apply to generate the report. - Click Purge (see "Purge a report's data from CC-SG" on page 128) to delete the Error Log.
+- 5. Click Apply to generate the report. - Click Purge (see "Purge a report's data from CC-SG" on page 131) to delete the Error Log.